-Voices, a Student Literary Publication: 2020 edition
+Voices, a Student Literary and Art Publication: 2022 edition

-- All submissions must be received by the end of the day, May 15, 2020.
+- All submissions must be received by the end of the day, May 13, 2022.

 Please email us at firstname.lastname@example.org if you have any questions.
 We are excited and proud to have this opportunity to feature the extraordinary work and compelling perspectives of our students!